Messier 81: Visibility

 The galaxy is to be found approximately 10° northwest of Alpha Ursae Majoris (Dubhe) along with several other galaxies in the Messier 81 Group.
 Its apparent magnitude due to its distance means it requires a good night sky and only rises very briefly and extremely low at its southernmost limit from Earth's surface, about the 20th parallel south.

 Messier 81 and Messier 82 are considered ideal for viewing using binoculars and small telescopes.
 The two objects are generally not observable to the unaided eye, although highly experienced amateur astronomers may be able to see Messier 81 under exceptional observing conditions with a very dark sky.
 Telescopes with apertures of 8 in or larger are needed to distinguish structures in the galaxy.

 An infrared image of Messier 81 taken by the Spitzer Space Telescope.
 The blue colors represent stellar emission observed at 3.6 μm.
 The green colors represent 8 μm emission originating primarily from polycyclic aromatic hydrocarbons in the interstellar medium.
 The red colors represent 24 μm emission originating from heated dust in the interstellar medium.

 The galaxy is best observed during April.

 Interstellar dust

 Most of the emission at infrared wavelengths originates from interstellar dust.
 This interstellar dust is found primarily within the galaxy's spiral arms, and it has been shown to be associated with star formation regions.
 The general explanation is that the hot, short-lived blue stars that are found within star formation regions are very effective at heating the dust and thus enhancing the infrared dust emission from these regions.

 Globular clusters

 It is estimated M81 has 210 ± 30 globular clusters.
 In late February 2022, astronomers reported that M81 may be the source of FRB 20200120E, a repeating fast radio burst.

-Supernovae
+Supernova

 M81 (left) and M82 (right).
 M82 is one of two galaxies strongly influenced gravitationally by M81.
 The other, NGC 3077, is located off the top edge of this image.